 She is also important to Batwoman's backstory, as the two have shared an on-again/off-again romantic entanglement.
 The two broke up initially because Renee was unwilling to out herself to her police coworkers.
 They struggle to find common ground while they both deal with their busy lives of stopping psychos from destroying the world.

-Except for one person, that is: Destiny, her long time lover.
+Except for one person: Destiny, her long-time lover.
 Mystique was unique in that even as far back as the 70s writers were pretty open about her romantic relationship with another woman.
 The fact that the pages of Marvel would show off a lesbian comic book character (villain or not) was a big deal.

 Karolina Dean (Marvel)

-The two actually embarked on a rather daring and thought provoking romance.
-Karolina was happy to have a beautiful women to date, but was often concerned that Xavin still thought of himself as a male.
-That's comic books for you, adding a bizarre transgender subplot only available through super powers.
+The two actually embarked on a rather daring and thought-provoking romance.
+Karolina was happy to have a beautiful woman to date but was often concerned that Xavin still thought of himself as a male.
+That's comic books for you—adding a transgender subplot only available through superpowers.

 The Amazons (DC)

 Yes, the Amazons.
 As in the group of people Wonder Woman hails from.
 But, then, what did we really suspect.
 Their entire culture is based on never, ever allowing themselves to be around men, ever.
 If you think they haven't discovered a Sapphic side over the years, you're out of your mind.